p1r0/BsBuilder/docs/_build/html/_sources/setting_up.txt

 We are working to make this much easier and compatible with both Windows and Linux.

-Don't get me wront, BsBuilder works just fine whereever but you may have to run it as: ``php bsbuild``.
+Don't get me wrong, BsBuilder works just fine wherever but you may have to run it as: ``php bsbuild``.